ebadi/autonomous_platform/Hardware_Interface_Low_Level_Computer/README.md

 ## Wiring

 The ECU controlling the steering consists of a lot of loose cables connected with Dupont connectors.
 These cables should be extended since they now are very short and connected in a better way to avoid loosing the control over the gokart while driving.
 If the cables would come loose they have been marked with a number between 1-5 for the upper ones and 2.1-2.2 for the lower ones which can be seen in the following figures.

+Recommendations for improvement:

+Longer term: add terminal rails for ground, +3.3V and 5V powering and loose terminals for interface control.
+Short term on both AP4_1  (the original Go Kart) and AP4_2 (the new built GO Kart): added so called "wago" joints for grnd, +3.3V and 5V wiring.
+The Dupont connectors are still there but not wired.

 ![Illustration of cables to steering ECU.](../Resources/extra_documentation_images/loose_cables_1.png)